Scaling up Multi-Turn Off-Policy RL and Multi-Agent Tree Search for LLM Step-Provers: Introduction

 \textbf{Training-time scaling.} This refers to the techniques required to continuously enhance a model's foundational capabilities and tactical intuitions via training.
 A common and significant obstacle in applying RL to LLMs is the phenomenon of performance plateaus: after an initial phase of rapid improvement, models often stagnate, with their capabilities ceasing to grow despite continued training~\citep{Prorl,kimi-RL,dapo,vapo,ds-r1,seed1.5-thinking,deepseek_prover_v1,deepseek-proer-v1.5}.
 Overcoming this limitation requires carefully designed algorithms that can sustain learning over extended periods, enabling the model to transition from mastering simple problems to tackling increasingly complex theorems.

-\textbf{Inference-time scaling.} This addresses the application of a trained model to solve novel theorems.
+\textbf{Inference-time scaling.} This addresses the method of using a trained model to solve previously unseen theorems.
 Real-world mathematical problems often require deep, multi-step reasoning, the formulation of intermediate lemmas, and the exploration of an exponentially large search space of possible tactics.
 A powerful base model, while necessary, is not sufficient.
 Without an effective search strategy, even a competent model will be overwhelmed by the combinatorial search complexity.
 The challenge, therefore, is to design an inference architecture that can efficiently decompose complex problems into simpler parts, and strategically allocate computational resources to the most promising avenues of exploration~\citep{prover-agent,delta-prover,seed-prover,dsp,dsp+}.